gabrielmoreira/craftman/README.md

 # Craft CMS Manager

-The Craft CMS is an excellent content management tool, but its configuration and setup can be a bit troublesome for those not familiar with PHP.
+Craft CMS is an excellent content management tool, but its configuration and setup can be a bit troublesome for those not familiar with PHP.

-This is the main reason Craftman arise , to help speed set up and start a new installation of Craft CMS smoothly .
+This is the main reason `craftman` arise , to help speed set up and start a new Craft CMS installation smoothly.

 ### 1. Install craftman: